-- SCBMCH supports student-driven activities but there have not been many initiatives related to planetary health.
-The lack of both a dedicated research group and proper supervision/encouragement at the undergraduate level in medical school makes it difficult to carry out QIPs or research related to planetary health. - Recommendations: The medical school should first inculcate awareness, and further support students interested in working in the field of planetary health by providing a platform to network with faculties/other researchers from different disciplines having similar interests.
+- SCBMCH encourages student-driven activities, but there have been limited initiatives related to planetary health.
+The absence of a dedicated research group, along with insufficient mentorship and support at the undergraduate level, hinders student-led quality improvement projects and research in this field. - Recommendations: The medical school should foster greater awareness and actively support students interested in planetary health by facilitating networking opportunities with faculty and researchers from diverse disciplines.
+Establishing a structured platform for interdisciplinary collaboration would further enhance student involvement.